KHIT

-KHIT (1450 AM, "CBS Sports Radio 94.1 - 1450") is a commercial radio station that broadcasts a sports radio format.
+KHIT (1450 AM, "ESPN Radio 94.1 - 1450") is a commercial radio station that broadcasts a sports radio format.
 It is licensed to Reno, Nevada, United States and serves the Reno area.
 The station is currently owned by Lotus Communications.
 Programming is also heard on FM translator station K231CS at 94.1 MHz.
 Its studios are located on Plumb Lane in South Reno, and its transmitter is located in northwest Reno.

-KHIT is the Reno affiliate of CBS Sports Radio.
+KHIT is the Reno affiliate of ESPN Radio.

 History

 KONE

 KONE (referred to as K-ONE) went on the air January 29, 1955.
 It was Reno's first radio station with a dedicated musical format, airing easy listening and newscasts every two hours and broadcasting with 250 watts.
 The KONE call letters were released to the station when the United States Coast Guard ship that carried them was sold to Panama.
 KONE was owned and operated by Tom Magowan, Jim Harford and Fred Jones, who brought experience in making sound installations in many of the hotels in Las Vegas and in Nevada radio.
 By 1960, however, the station had defaulted on its taxes to Washoe County; later that year, Leland Fuller bought 51 percent of the station for $15,500.
 The station's financial difficulties at the very start of the decade were further illustrated in 1964, when the Associated Press won $4,520 in unpaid wire service bills that K-ONE never paid.

 Under Fuller's management, K-ONE changed formats to country in 1963.
 After a 1966 relocation of its transmitter and tower, however, the station reverted to a "pleasant listening" sound.
 It also found itself in more legal trouble when, later that year, the proprietors of 16 copyrighted musical works sued K-ONE for not paying the royalties they were owed for playing such compositions as "San Antonio Rose" and "Sweet Georgia Brown".

 KONE was sold to its present owners, Lotus, in 1967 for $135,000, marking the company's entry into the Reno radio market.
 Among the features of K-ONE's programming in the late 1960s was a three-hour, commercial-free, underground music show aired at night.
 Lotus expanded when it bought KGLR 105.7 FM in 1978 and relaunched it the next year as KOZZ.

 By 1981, KONE was airing a country format.
 The station changed to adult contemporary in 1985.
 Its classic hits sound was supplemented by a heavy dose of sports broadcasts, including Los Angeles Raiders football, Oakland Athletics baseball, and high school sports events.
 It was also the first station in the market to broadcast in C-QUAM AM stereo.
 1987 saw KONE shift to satellite-delivered oldies music from Transtar while retaining popular morning show host Freddy Mertz.
 Its sports coverage grew again in 1988 with the addition of Nevada Wolf Pack football.